Customer retention is a really important part of keeping your business healthy

 6. Offer loyalty schemes and Rewards

-Offer loyalty programmes and rewards, or customer discounts.
+Offer loyalty programs and rewards, or customer discounts.
 By offering such rewards you are not only keeping your current customer base happy and engaged, you are also implementing opportunities for prospective customers to be introduced to the club.

 What are good ways to reward loyal customers?

 An excellent way to not only reward, but also incentivise golfers, is to offer a prize or some form of recognition for those who come to your facility most frequently.
 For example perhaps giving a free guest pass and sleeve of balls to the golfer who has the most visits per month.
 This will drive engagement not only with your club but also with the golfers within your club.
 A healthy sense of competition will drive your community feel.

 7. Provide an unrivaled experience

 You may think it goes without saying, but providing a great service really is one of the biggest factors within retention, ensuring your customers are loyal and choose you over your competitors.
 To make sure you are providing a brilliant service you should regularly assess what you are doing to benefit your golfers, why you are doing it, if it is successful and how you can improve upon this.
 By regularly setting aside time to answer these questions you can make sure you are on track and providing the best possible service.
 Customers who are happy with their service and feel that it is value for money will have no reason to look elsewhere.

 8. Make sure you are easy to contact and highly responsive